gmathez/Project_ADA_2018_Bruttin_Mathez_Petitpierre/README.md

 Implementation of the NutriScore computation algorithm, Development of the application with Kivy, Structuring of local data storage, Help to match the algorithms with the application, Help for the recommendations

 ### Mathez Grégory
-Cleaning of database, Graphs realisation, Help for filling algorithm, Email realisation, Recommendation & global NutriScore algorithm, Maintenance and creation of the DataStory, Executable creator for Windows.
+Cleaning of database, Graphs realisation, Help for filling algorithm and for the application, Email realisation, Recommendation & global NutriScore algorithm, Maintenance and creation of the DataStory, Executable creator for Windows.

 ### Petitpierre Rémi